anotherhadi/nixy/.github/assets/README_template.md

 git clone https://github.com/anotherhadi/nixy ~/.config/nixos
 ```

-2. Copy the `hosts/laptop` folder, rename it to your system name, and change the variables inside the `variables.nix` file
+2. Copy the `hosts/laptop` folder, rename it to match your system’s hostname, and update `variables.nix` with your machine’s settings.
-3. Add your `hardware-configuration.nix` to your new host's folder
+3. Copy your `hardware-configuration.nix` into your new host's folder to ensure proper hardware support.
-4. Add your 'nixosConfigurations' inside `flake.nix`
+4. Register your new host in `flake.nix` by adding it under nixosConfigurations.

 > [!Important]
-> I added few `# CHANGEME` comments in the files to help you find what to change.
-Be sure to check them up.
+> `# CHANGEME` comments are placed throughout the config to indicate necessary modifications.
-> You can use `rg "CHANGEME"` to find them all with ripgrep.
+> Use the following command to quickly locate them:
+>
+> ```sh
+> rg "CHANGEME" ~/.config/nixos
+> ```

 > [!TIP]
 > When you add new files, don't forget to run `git add .` to add them to the git repository